New York Dolls (album): Marketing and sales

 New York Dolls was released on July 27, 1973, in the United States and on October 19 in the United Kingdom.
 Its controversial cover featured the band dressed in exaggerated drag, including high wigs, messy make-up, high heels, and garters.
 The photo was used for shock value, and on the back of the album, the band is photographed in their usual stage wear.
 To announce the album's release, Mercury published an advertisement slogan that read "Introducing The New York Dolls: A Band You're Gonna Like, Whether You Like It Or Not", while other ads called them "The Band You Love to Hate".
 Two double A-sided, 7-inch singles were released – "Trash" / "Personality Crisis" in July and "Jet Boy" / "Vietnamese Baby" in November 1973 – neither of which charted.

-New York Dolls was commercially unsuccessful and only reached number 116 on the American Top LPs while in the UK it failed to chart altogether.
-The record sold over 100,000 copies at the time and fell well short of expectations in the press.
-According to Rolling Stone in 2003, it ended up selling fewer than 500,000 copies.
+New York Dolls was commercially unsuccessful, only reaching number 116 on the American Top LPs and number 81 in Canada, while in the UK it failed to chart altogether.
+Although the record sold over 100,000 copies at the time, it had fallen well short of the expectations of the press, and according to Rolling Stone in 2003, it ended up selling fewer than 500,000 copies.
 Music journalist Phil Strongman said its commercial failure could be attributed to the New York Dolls' divisive effect on listeners, including writers from the same magazine.
 In a feature story on the band for Melody Maker prior to the album, Mark Plummer had dismissed their playing as the poorest he had ever seen, while the magazine's reporter Michael Watts viewed them as an encouraging albeit momentary presence in what he felt was a lifeless rock and roll scene at the time.
 In Creem's readers poll, the album earned the band awards in the categories of "Best New Group of the Year" and "Worst New Group of the Year".